 I agree to and consent to receive news, updates, and other communications via email from Lithium Ionic.
 I understand that I may withdraw consent at any time by clicking the unsubscribe link contained in all emails from [email protected].

-Minas Gerais state forms part of the Eastern Brazilian pegmatite province (EBPP), which is home to high-quality lithium-bearing minerals, spodumene and petalite.
+Minas Gerais state forms part of the Eastern Brazilian pegmatite province (EBPP), which is home to the high-quality lithium-bearing mineral, spodumene.
 The EBPP is one of the most significant granitic pegmatite provinces in the world and hosts important industrial minerals, including quartz, feldspar, mica, and beryl.

 The Itinga Project is located in the Araçuaí Pegmatite District (APD) within the EBPP where the pegmatites are characterized by supracrustal rocks composed of mica schist from the Salina Formation.
 The rocks are intruded by Neoproterozoic granitic bodies and are a source of volatile mineralizing fluids.

 Lithium mineralization on the Itinga Project occurs within a halo of pegmatite dikes and apophyses that have formed within the rocks surrounding the Neoproterozoic granitic intrusions.
 The mineralized pegmatites are dispersed along a complex and crosscutting system of northeast- and northwest-oriented faults that were exploited by the dikes.